-(a) to (c): Government of India is implementing a comprehensive range of schemes and programmes for the welfare of farmers in the country.
-These schemes and programmes are being implemented in all states/UTs including Maharashtra and encompass entire spectrum of agriculture including credit, insurance, income support, infrastructure, crops including horticulture, seeds, mechanization, marketing, organic and natural farming, farmer collectives, irrigation, extension, procurement of crops from farmers at minimum support prices, digital agriculture etc. The government has substantially enhanced the budgetary allocation of Ministry of Agriculture and Farmers' Welfare from Rs.
-27622.67 crore (BE) for the FY 2013-14 to Rs.
-125035.79 coreore (BE) for the FY 2023-24.
-A brief of major schemes/initiatives launched by the Department of Agriculture and Farmers Welfare in recent years is given in the Annexure.
+(a) to (f): Government of India is implementing a comprehensive range of schemes and programmes for the welfare of farmers in the country.
+These schemes and programmes are applicable to all states/UTs including Rajasthan and encompass entire spectrum of agriculture including credit, insurance, income support, infrastructure, crops including horticulture, seeds, mechanization, marketing, organic and natural farming, farmer collectives, irrigation, extension, procurement of crops from farmers at minimum support prices, digital agriculture etc. A brief of major schemes/initiatives launched by the Department of Agriculture and Farmers Welfare in recent years is given in the Annexure.